 You will also gather ingredients on your travels, and cooking will soon be an integral part of your preparations.
 There is a lot of experimentation here unless you stumble on a recipe in a book somewhere, but Nintendo has made this particularly fun, as players look to create meals by combining five ingredients that can refill lost hearts, provide elemental resistances, ward off the cold, or temporarily expand the Stamina Wheel.
 It is exciting to see whether you have been successful, or if your creation will result in lacklustre Dubious Food that reminds me of my student days.

-When climbing any surface or galloping across Hyrule Field on horseback, Breath of the Wild never fails to impress in its scale or meticulous world-building.
-The player is encouraged to clamber to vantage points, surveying their surroundings and marking anything of note on their map – whether that be Shrines, Stables where you can board your horse, Resurrection Towers that will reveal the map, or other points of interest.
+When climbing any surface or galloping across Hyrule Field on horseback, The Legend of Zelda: Breath of the Wild never fails to impress in its scale or meticulous world-building.
+The player is encouraged to clamber to vantage points, surveying their surroundings and marking anything of note on their map – whether that be Shrines, Stables where you can board your horse, Resurrection Towers that will reveal the map or other points of interest.

 You will encounter animals everywhere that you roam, and I have often stopped to watch eagles soaring overhead, or to see foxes yawning in the distance.
 The animation is incredibly realistic, and certainly something that everyone should take the time to appreciate.

 It was said that Nintendo Switch has inherited DNA from each of the many hardware systems that Nintendo has released.
-In a similar sense Breath of the Wild, while successfully breaking from many long-held conventions, is still built around familiar ideals that saw everyone fall in love with the series in the first place.
+In a similar sense The Legend of Zelda: Breath of the Wild, while successfully breaking from many long-held conventions, is still built around familiar ideals that saw everyone fall in love with the series in the first place.

-How appropriate it is, then, that Breath of the Wild will be remembered as a legend in its own right and, perhaps, the greatest game that Nintendo has ever created.
+How appropriate it is, then, that The Legend of Zelda: Breath of the Wild will be remembered as a legend in its own right and, perhaps, the greatest game that Nintendo has ever created.
 Never has a world impressed me so much.